CineMonApp/docs.cinemonapp.github.io/content/docs/video-playback.md

 ## Recent Files List

 CineMon can keep a list of recently accessed files for convenient access.
-You can configure how many items CineMon saves in the **General App Settings** screen.
+You can configure how many items CineMon saves in the [**App Settings**](/docs/app-settings) screen.